stevenh17/CPSC210/README.md

 - You can reload the state of my application by pressing the load button

 # Phase 4: Task 3
-One idea I have is to replace my current log
+One idea I have is to replace my record with a Singleton design pattern since I only ever need to instantiate my record once.
+Next, I think it would be a good idea to use a hash map instead of storing logs as an ArrayList.
+It would be faster to access and change category values within the hashmap.